-$365 million was spent by visitors in Marlborough to the year end March 2016, up 7.9% on the previous year.
-That equates to $1 million per day of new money into the Marlborough economy.
+Visitors spent $372 million in Marlborough to the year end March 2016, up 7.8% on the previous year.
+That equates to over $1 million per day of new money into the Marlborough economy.

 The region’s destination marketing activities are funded through a combination of commercial partnership funding, i-SITE revenue and Marlborough District Council General and Targeted Tourism Rates.